wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 # MS Access Libraries

-This is a collection of standalone libraries for MS Access projects.
+This is a collection of standalone VBA libraries for MS Access projects.
 This is a WIP, I do not suggesting using in any sort of production project at this time.

 The basic idea is to pull libraries references into your main project programmatically and automatically.
 To do this, we can save all libraries as `.accda` files, and place them all in a folder called `libraries`, then when the database is opened, we loop through these libraries and add them as references to your project.